Gray-Scott Nomenclature Glossary

 This glossary is incomplete.
 Contact me with any specific requests for additions or corrections.

 blue : The color generally used for areas of high u values.
 In monochome images the high-u regions are a darker gray or black.
-The blue-red color scheme was used by Pearson [1], replicating the pH indicator bromothymol blue used in physical experiments of e.g. Lee et al. [2].
+The blue-red color scheme was used by Pearson [2], replicating the pH indicator bromothymol blue used in physical experiments like those of Lee et al. [3].
 See also red.

 branch point : a place at which three (or rarely, more than three) linear features come together.